asayers/tass/README.md

   data itself, you can still use VisiData/Excel/etc.: just downsample it first.
   This will reduce the precision of your stats and plots, but not the overall shape (probably).  [xsv] has a subcommand that can do this for you.
-* If you want exact answers to complex questions, consider dumping your CSV into a sqlite database and working with that instead.
+* If you want exact answers to complex questions, use a dataframe library.
+  Alternatively, consider dumping your CSV into a sqlite database and working with that instead.
 * For ad-hoc computations on CSV files, take a look at [frawk] - it's really nice.